 When I first started hiking in Washington during the winter, I was extremely unprepared.
-I didn’t account for the fact that my hiking boots weren’t waterproof, I wore my “thickest” leggings, and those cheap cotton gloves.
+I didn’t account for the fact that my hiking boots weren’t waterproof, I just wore my “thickest” leggings, and those cheap cotton gloves.
 I was cold from the start…and then I warmed up and sweat…and then got extremely cold, because my sweat was freezing.
-I didn’t really know what good winter hiking outfits consisted of, but after five years of winter hiking in the Pacific Northwest, I am happy to say I’ve got it down.
+I didn’t really know what good winter hiking outfits consisted of, but after seven years of winter hiking in the Pacific Northwest, I am happy to say I’ve got it down.

 In this comprehensive guide, I will share everything you need to be comfortable in the colder months of winter to enjoy your outdoor adventures.
+If that sounds good to you, let’s get into it!

 Just a heads up!
 This post contains affiliate links which means I could earn a small commission at purchases made through my site.
 Thanks for your support!

-What Do You Wear for Winter Hiking?
+What Do You Wear Hiking in Winter?

-You have outer layers, inner layers, mid-layers.
+You have outer layers, inner layers, and mid-layers.
 You become an onion…you’ll have layers.
 In this guide, I will share my favorite winter clothes and gear for comfortable winter hikes from head to toe, layer by layer.

 How to Layer Winter Hiking Outfits